kavun/kavun.github.io/_drafts/2013-08-15-javascript-style-guide.md

 - Opening brace should be on the same line as the containing statement
 - Each property value should be intendented once on the line underneath the opening brace
-- Do not quote property names
+- Do not quote property names.
+This forces all property names to be valid javascript variable names.
 - Do not insert a space preceding the colon between property names and values
 - If the value is a function there should be an empty line preceding and following it
 - The closing brace should be on the last line by itself, followed by a semicolon